-Home DNA do offer health tests but if you are tired of adding more and more tests then 23andMe maybe the one for you.
+Home DNA does offer health tests but if you are tired of adding more and more tests then 23andMe may be the one for you.

 Home DNA vs. Ancestry

-You may be surprised to learn that the biggest genealogy company in the world, Ancestry, only offer Autosomal testing.
+You may be surprised to learn that the biggest genealogy company in the world, Ancestry, only offers Autosomal testing.

 Because Ancestry is the world’s leading authority on genealogy then you will have access to billions of genealogy records within their databases.

-However, there is an additional cost to pay in order to access these records.
+However, there is an additional cost to pay to access these records.